This means: The value of the negative input resistance must be greater than the series resistance (ESR) of the crystal.

 - the internal oscillator provides sufficient negative input resistance,

-- the crystal has a sufficiently low ESR,
+- the quartz has a sufficiently low ESR,

 - the load capacitances are correctly dimensioned.

-Only if the ratio of -Rneg to ESR is correct will the crystal start quickly, reliably and over the entire temperature and voltage range.
+Only if the ratio of -Rneg to ESR is correct will the quartz start quickly, reliably and over the entire temperature and voltage range.